graphql-java/graphql-java/docs/subscriptions.rst

             }
         });

-You are now writing reactive streams code to consume a series of ``ExecutionResults``.
-You can see more details on reactive streams code here http://www.reactive-streams.org/
+You are now writing reactive-streams code to consume a series of ``ExecutionResults``.
+You can see more details on reactive-streams code here http://www.reactive-streams.org/

-``RxJava`` is a popular implementation of reactive streams.
+``RxJava`` is a popular implementation of reactive-streams.
 Check out http://reactivex.io/intro.html to find out more about creating Publishers of data and Subscriptions to that data.

 graphql-java only produces a stream of results.
 It does not concern itself with sending these over the network on things